epfl-ada/ada-2022-project-appliedmacaqueanalysis/README.md

 ### Preprocessing

 The data are already quite clean for this dataset: a large portion of data wrangling was already done for us.
+Also, we do not consider the _./ratings.txt.gz_ files in the BeerAdvocate and RateBeer folders, as they are an unclean version of the _./reviews.txt.gz_ files.
 Firstly, some beers do not provide enough data to be taken into account in our processing.
 Thus, we filter for beers that have been reviewed for more than two years, and which already have enough feedbacks.
 The threshold for that is decided based on the distribution of the number of reviews per beer.

 To ease the access and the opening speed, we store those data as a pickle file (_.pkl_).
-We do not consider the _./ratings.txt.gz_ files in the BeerAdvocate and RateBeer folders, as they are an unclean version of the _./reviews.txt.gz_ files.

 ### Feature extraction